 Salary sacrifice salary to your super

 Salary sacrificing is a relatively common method of making extra pre-tax super contributions.
-It involves forming an arrangement with your employer to have a portion (in addition to the 10% super guarantee payments) of your income paid into your superannuation account.
+It involves forming an arrangement with your employer to have a portion (in addition to the 11 per cent super guarantee payments) of your income paid into your superannuation account.

 One advantage of salary sacrificing is that it may reduce how much tax you pay.
-The salary that goes into your super is generally taxed at 15% however you might pay an additional 15% tax if you’re a high income earner.
-A total tax of 30%, if you’re a high income earner, may very well be less than your usual income tax rate.
+The salary that goes into your super is generally taxed at 15 per cent however you might pay an additional 15 per cent tax if you're a high income earner.
+A total tax of 30 per cent, if you're a high income earner, may very well be less than your usual income tax rate.
 Plus, the more super you put into your account, the more you’ll be reducing your taxable income.